Responsible travel is about ‘creating better places for people to live in, and better places to visit’

 Souvenirs and shopping

 Never buy souvenirs that exploit wildlife, threaten endangered species or come from illegally traded wildlife parts.
 Demand for illegal or endangered wildlife souvenirs is what fuels the growing crisis of poaching in all regions of the world.
-“When the buying stops, the killing can too” is the message from leading wildlife protection organisations.
+“When the buying stops, the killing can too” is the message from leading wildlife protection organisations such as WildAid.
 Buying locally made souvenirs helps the local economy; whilst it is often customary to haggle keep it friendly, keep it in perspective and ensure that the seller and maker get a fair price.